donate your zakat this ramadan

-Fulfil your Islamic duty by donating to help those most in need
+Fulfil your Islamic duty with ease by donating to help those most in need from the comfort of your home

 Yet you shall duly establish the Prayer.
 And you shall give the Zakat-Charity, and therewith lend Allah a most goodly loan.
 For whatever good you advance for your souls, you shall find its reward with Allah in the Hereafter; yet it shall be far better and much greater in reward.
 (Surah Al-Muzzammil, 73:20)